-ARTIST'S RENDITION OF THE FUTURE CARB FACILITY
+ARTIST'S RENDITION OF THE FUTURE CARB FACILITY IN RIVERSIDE, CA www.cert.ucr.edu

 "This facility will bring together two world-class institutions working in air quality and emissions science and promises to create a whole range of synergies that simply wouldn't be possible otherwise.
 Building this new facility in Riverside now positions our region to become the global capital for air quality research."